 You've definitely heard of hair masks, but this cap acts like a sheet mask that locks in a deep-conditioning blend and opens the hair cuticle to drive nourishing agents in even further.
 It's even got biotin (commonly found in hair vitamins) to strengthen your hair and prevent breakage.
 Assistant editor Maya Allen is a big fan!

-You've probably seen celebrities using pink jelly masks in the shape of lips on social media, but we'd argue this ultra-moisturizing sleep mask provides much longer-lasting results.
+You've probably seen celebrities using pink jelly masks in the shape of lips on social media, but we'd argue this ultra-moisturizing sleep mask provides many longer-lasting results.
 Similar to a lip balm, this rich blend of raspberry, strawberry, cranberry, and blueberry extracts delivers antioxidants to the lips to protect, moisturize, and reverse signs of aging.